developer-zebra/developer-zebra-site/src/stagenow/5-0/trustedstaging/index.md

 ### Self-Signed Certificate

 A self-signed certificate can be used for testing and other internal purposes, or as an interim solution while waiting for signing from a certificate authority.

-As mentioned above, you must send the CSR to certificate authority, such as Verisign, that verifies the identity of the requester and issues a signed certificate.
-Or you can use self-sign the CSR if you either do not plan to have your certificate signed by a CA or you want to just test it only while the CA is signing your certificate.

-This example uses a self-signed certificate method by using the OpenSSL tool to generate a temporary certificate that generates an error in the client browser to the effect that the signing certificate authority is unknown and not trusted.
+Self-signed certificates return "signing certificate authority is unknown and not trusted" or a similar message on browsers.
+Use the following steps to create a self-signed certificate using OpenSSL.

 #### To generate a self-signed certificate

 1. **Enter the following command** for a certificate good for one year:

         :::terminal
         x509 -req -days 365 -in server.csr -signkey server.key -sha256 -out server.crt

-Signature ok

-subject=/C=US/ST=California/L=Berkeley/O=BlueCoat/OU=IT/CN=bluecoat.com/em

-ailAddress = martin.john@bluecoat.com

-Getting Private key

 Enter pass phrase for server.key: